Crashiff/DimensionalDrifters/README.md

 </div>

 # How to play
 No download required, completely free to play.
 Just follow the link above.

+# How to open the project
+1. Download Unity game engine
+2. Download the files from this repository and choose a location and extract the main folder
+3. Open the folder from the Unity Hub, and that's it.

 <!-- ABOUT THE PROJECT
 ## About The Project